broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

    Task container permissions are currently supported through ECS and AWS Batch, but there is no configuration currently wired for the Cromwell AWS Backend to pass these settings to AWS.
-As such, the task container permissions must be managed by attaching a role to the EC2 Intance with permissions necessary for both the ECS Agent and the task container.
+As such, the task container permissions must be managed by attaching a role to the EC2 Instance with permissions necessary for both the ECS Agent and the task container.

 NOTE: ECS Agent permissions currently must use the permissions as outlined